Aditya-shahh/Style-Transfer/README.md

 # Style-Transfer
-Created a artistic styled image by transfering the contents of styled image into the given contentimage using Pytorch framework
+Created a artistic styled image by transfering the contents of styled image into the given content image using Pytorch framework
 Implemented using pretrained model VGG-16 architecture